Frequently Asked Questions

 Much of my work is for private functions such as weddings and birthday parties, and for obvious reasons I can't invite you along to these.
 But I do play in public venues occasionally; to find out when my next publicly-accessible gig is, please contact me.

-Will you work alongside other entertainment / suppliers?
+Will you work alongside other entertainment / other suppliers?

-Definitely - and if you'd like to hire a band, ceremonial musicians, a magician, a dance floor, a photo booth (etc) and need a recommendation, please let me know what you're looking for; I'll almost certainly be able to suggest somebody.
+Definitely - and if you'd like to hire a band / musicians, a dance floor, a photo booth, a magician (etc etc) and need a recommendation, please let me know what you're looking for; I'll almost certainly be able to suggest somebody.

 How do I book you?